rust-lang/crates.io/README.md

 [staging-crates-io.herokuapp.com](https://staging-crates-io.herokuapp.com)).

-If you'd like to run the frontend with a specific backend endpoint, you can specify arguments to `npm start`.
+If you'd like to run the frontend with a specific backend endpoint, you can specify arguments to `yarn start`.
 For example you can set the proxy to `https://crates.io/` to use the production version.

 **Note: it is also possible to make changes to the production data**